AOS Support Staff

 Christine joined AOS in June of 2020.
 For more than 25 years, she’s worked as a communicator and marketer, developing communications plans for various organizations, including governmental agencies, nonprofits, and both private and publicly traded corporations.
 She has co-developed and deployed NASA-mission-based STEAM curriculum in K–12 and institutional environments across the U.S., while mentoring a new generation of female science educators.
 When she’s not avidly enjoying the Colorado outdoors, sustainably gardening, or practicing yoga in her free time, she’s likely working on illustrations for her children’s books about birds.

 Mark originally served as managing editor for The Auk under three editors: Kimberly Smith, Spencer Sealy, and Michael Murphy.
-After a break, he rejoined the newly established joint publication of The Auk: Ornithological Advances and The Condor: Ornithological Applications in 2014.
+After a break, he rejoined as managing editor of the AOS journals, Ornithology (formerly The Auk) and Ornithological Applications (formerly The Condor), in 2014.
 Over the years, Mark has worked on everything from journal management to design and layout to typesetting.
 He is a Jersey boy and a long-suffering Jets fan.

 Mint joined AOS part-time in August 2019 and assists staff with day-to-day operations.
 She hails from the Peachtree state of Georgia, loves to travel (especially for food!), and enjoys following rabbit holes of information.
 Her current areas of interest include sustainable living and traditional food cultures.